 Perthes' disease is a condition of the hip joint that tends to affect children between the ages of three and 11 years.

 The top end of the thigh bone (femur) is shaped like a ball so that it can fit snugly into the hip socket.
-In Perthes' disease, this ball (femoral head) is softened and eventually damaged due to an inadequate blood supply to the bone cells.
-Around one in every 4,750 children is affected, with boys four times more likely to develop the disease than girls.
-In most cases (87 per cent), only one hip joint is affected.
+In the case of Perthes' disease, this ball (femoral head) is softened and eventually damaged due to an inadequate blood supply to the bone cells.
+Boys are more likely to develop Perthes’s disease than girls.
+In most cases only one hip joint is affected.

-Most children with Perthes' disease eventually recover, but it can take anywhere from two to five years for the femoral head to regenerate.
-The cause is unknown and there is no cure.
-Treatments are available to encourage the femoral head to grow into a functional shape.
-Perthes' disease is also known as Legg-Calve-Perthes disease or coxa plana.
+Most children with Perthes' disease eventually recover, but it can take anywhere from two to five years for the femoral head to regrow and return to normal, or close to normal.

 The symptoms of Perthes' disease include: